 What is drug-induced lupus?

 Dozens of medications have been reported to trigger SLE.
 However, more than 90% of cases of "drug-induced lupus" occurs as a side effect of one of the following six drugs: hydralazine (Apresoline) is used for high blood pressure; quinidine (Quinidine Gluconate, Quinidine Sulfate) and procainamide (Pronestyl; Procan-SR; Procanbid) are used for abnormal heart rhythms; phenytoin (Dilantin) is used for epilepsy; isoniazid (Nydrazid, Laniazid) is used for tuberculosis; and d-penicillamine (used for rheumatoid arthritis).
 These drugs are known to sometimes stimulate the immune system and cause SLE.
-Fortunately, drug-induced SLE is infrequent (accounting for less than 5% of all people with SLE) and it usually resolves when the medications are discontinued.
+Fortunately, drug-induced SLE is infrequent (accounting for less than 5% of all people with SLE), and it usually resolves when the medications are discontinued.

 What are lupus symptoms and signs?

 People with SLE can develop different combinations of symptoms and organ involvement.
-Common complaints and symptoms include fatigue, low-grade fever, loss of appetite, muscle aches, hair loss (alopecia), arthritis, ulcers of the mouth and nose, facial rash ("butterfly rash"), unusual sensitivity to sunlight (photosensitivity), inflammation of the lining that surrounds the lungs (pleuritis) and the heart (pericarditis), and poor circulation to the fingers and toes with cold exposure (Raynaud's phenomenon).
+Common complaints and symptoms include fatigue or feeling tired, low-grade fever, loss of appetite, muscle aches, hair loss (alopecia), arthritis, ulcers of the mouth and nose, facial rash ("butterfly rash"), unusual sensitivity to sunlight (photosensitivity), inflammation of the lining that surrounds the lungs (pleuritis) and the heart (pericarditis), and poor circulation to the fingers and toes with cold exposure (Raynaud's phenomenon).
 Complications of organ involvement can lead to further symptoms that depend on the organ affected and severity of the disease.